 Permit lead times for Indian military airports are longer than for civilian airports.
 These airfields, however, are normally very accommodating in terms of CIQ, aircraft services, and overtime.
 It’s best to coordinate with your 3rd-party provider and local ground handler, well in advance, in order to ensure all required CIQ services and permit approvals are arranged.

 If you have any questions about this article, contact Christine Vamvakas at firstname.lastname@example.org.

 Stay tuned for Part 2, which covers aviation fuel, services, and operational information when traveling to military airports in India.

 Category : Best Practice

 About Dinesh Gharai

-Dinesh Gharai is manager, Government Relations, Ops, and Permits for Universal Aviation India.
-His areas of expertise cover all facets of landing, overflight, and military permits, as well as government relations.
+Dinesh Gharai served as Manager, Government Relations, Ops, and Permits for Universal Aviation India until 2014.
 In the aviation industry for 26 years, Dinesh has been awarded Best Professional Award of the Year, for several years, by the Indian Air Force and has earned several university degrees, including an MBA.
 Dinesh is fluent in both Hindi and English.
-Having worked at more than 20 military airports in India, his expertise can assist operators in planning an operation to civil and military airports in India.
-He can be reached at firstname.lastname@example.org.

 Before adding your comments, please read our Comment Policy.